-Talking of which, Dostoyevsky was all about endings.
+Talking of which, Dostoevsky was all about endings.
 There is a breathless, fanatical feeling to his writing that make you want to get the point, tell us the POINT Fyodor!
 But, like a kind of sweaty existential-intellectual one-night-stand, after it’s over you don’t always feel you want to get into a relationship.
-There are some passages in Crime and Punishment, The Idiot, The Devils and here, in The Karamazov Brothers (particularly legendary Grand Inquisitor and Russian Monk sections), along with a great many unmatched insights into the perversity of the human spirit, which are, for psychic truth, unmatched in world literature.
-For the blazing sensory beauty of the sensory life, go Tolstoy, for the darker, inner chambers of the mountain — and the the freedom of the spirit that can only be found at the bottom of the pile — let Fyodor be your guide.
+There are some passages in Crime and Punishment, The Idiot, The Devils and here, in The Karamazov Brothers (particularly the legendary Grand Inquisitor and Russian Monk sections),3 along with a great many unmatched insights into the perversity of the human spirit, which are, for psychic truth, unmatched in world literature.
+For the sensory beauty of the sensory life, go Tolstoy, for the darker, inner chambers of the mountain — and the the freedom of the spirit that can only be found at the bottom of the pile — let Fyodor be your guide.

 Two further recommendations: Notes from the Underground, one of the best arguments against an entirely rational (and atheistic) socialism ever written, and Joseph Frank’s biography of Dostoevsky.
 I’ve only read the abridged version, but its a great work of literature in its own right, certainly the best literary biography I’ve ever read, and I’ve read a few.